PaesslerAG/gval/README.md

 - [foo.Hello + foo.World()](https://godoc.org/github.com/PaesslerAG/gval/#example_Evaluate_flatAccessor)

-It works also if the parameter is a struct directly [Hello + World()](https://godoc.org/github.com/PaesslerAG/gval/#accessor) or if the fields are nested
+It also works if the parameter is a struct directly [Hello + World()](https://godoc.org/github.com/PaesslerAG/gval/#accessor) or if the fields are nested
 [foo.Hello + foo.World()](https://godoc.org/github.com/PaesslerAG/gval/#example_Evaluate_nestedAccessor)

-This may be convenient, but note that using accessors makes the expression about four times slower than just using a parameter (consult the benchmarks for more precise measurements on your system).
+This may be convenient but note that using accessors makes the expression about four times slower than just using a parameter (consult the benchmarks for more precise measurements on your system).
 If there are functions you want to use, it's faster (and probably cleaner) to define them as functions (see the Evaluate section).
 These approaches use no reflection, and are designed to be fast and clean.

 Default Language
 --